alessandropitocchi/lazyhelm/README.md

 ## Features

+- **Intuitive menu system** - Main menu with organized sections for browsing and future cluster management
 - Interactive browsing of Helm repositories and charts
 - Search and browse Artifact Hub directly from the UI
 - Add repositories from Artifact Hub with package info and security reports
+- **Update repository indexes** - Keep your local chart indexes up to date with `helm repo update`
 - Syntax-highlighted YAML viewing
 - Edit values in your preferred editor (nvim/vim/vi/etc)
 - Compare values between versions with diff view